-Excellent 92.5 - 100 A 4.00
+Excellent 92.5 - 100 А 4.00

 89.5 - 92.49 A- 3.75

 86.5 - 89.49 B+ 3.50

 Above Average 82.5 - 86.49 В 3.00

-79.5 - 82.49 В- 2.75
+79.5 - 82.49 B- 2.75

 76.5 - 79.49 C+ 2.50

-Average 72.5 - 76.49 C 2.00
+Average 72.5 - 76.49 С 2.00

 69.5 - 72.49 C- 1.75

 Below Average 66.5 - 69.49 D+ 1.50

 60.0 - 66.49 D 1.00

 Unsatisfactory 59.99or below F 0.00

 Retake RT 0.00

 Withdrawal W N/A

 Military Withdrawal MW N/A

 No Credit NC N/A

-Not Attempted X N/A
+Not Attempted Х N/A

+Withdrawal Never Attem WN N/A

-Incomplete I N/A
+Incomplete Ι N/A

-Transfer Credit TC N/A
+Transfer Credit TC Ń/A

 The grade point average required for completion of a program is a minimum average passing grade of 2.0 with no grade lower than a 1.0 for any course for undergraduate programs and 3.0 with no grade lower than a 2.0 for any course for graduate programs.
-Grades of RT, W, MW, X or TC do not count toward your GPA calculations.
+Grades of RT, W, MW, X, WN or TC do not count toward your GPA calculations.

 Incomplete academic work for unforeseeable, emergency, and justifiable reasons at the end of an academic term may result in an incomplete ("I") being entered in the student's record.
-With the approval of the instructor and Program Dean or Lead Faculty, a student will have up to four weeks to amend the incomplete grade.
-In the event a new grade is not received by the Registrar's office by the due date of the incomplete agreement, unless extended by the Program Dean or Lead Faculty, the incomplete grade will become a failing grade.
-Program Deans or Lead Faculty have the discretion to grant an exception to the policy for an extended incomplete.
+Students who are within 10% of passing (the range of 50% to 59%/F) are eligible to request an incomplete.
+With the approval of the instructor and Program Director or Lead Faculty, a student will have up to 3 weeks to amend the incomplete grade.
+In the event a new grade is not received by the Registrar's office by the due date of the incomplete agreement, unless extended by the Program Director or Lead Faculty, the incomplete grade will become a failing grade.
+The Director of Academic Affairs, the Program Director or Lead Faculty have the discretion to grant an exception to the policy for an extended incomplete.

+Course(s) dropped by the student within the add/drop period will be assigned a "X" grade (Not Attempted), which are not included as units attempted or completed and no tuition charges will be applied.
+Students who never attend a course(s) and do not drop the course(s) during the add/drop period, will be assigned a "WN" grade (Withdrawal, Never Attempted) by the end of Week 2.
+"WN" grades are not included as units attempted or completed, however, the student will be subject to the Withdrawal policy and prorated tuition charges will apply.
 It shall be the policy of Fremont College that students may have the opportunity to withdraw from an individual class or classes prior to the end of week 5.
-The student must submit a written request to their faculty, Program Dean or Lead Faculty, or Student Affairs prior to the end of class on Sunday of Week 5 (or Week 10 for Paralegal classes) at 11:59PM Pacific Time.
+The student must submit a written request to their faculty, Program Director or Lead Faculty, or Student Affairs prior to the end of class on Sunday of Week 5 (or Week 10 for Paralegal classes) at 11:59PM Pacific Time.
 Although the student will be charged for the class, the opportunity to withdraw from class will allow him/her to receive a "W" instead of a grade.
 The "W" will not affect the student's GPA.
 However, it will affect the completion rate.
 Please see the section regarding Satisfactory Academic Progress (SAP) in the catalog.
 To ensure the withdrawal of class is properly documented, the student will fill out the appropriate form which can be found in the Academic Affairs office.